HardlyDifficult/Tutorials/Chapter5.md

 Any State is a special 'state' in the Animator Controller, allowing you to define transitions which could happen at any time.

-You could create this transiton from the CharacterWalk state instead.
+You could create this transition from the CharacterWalk state instead.
 However I am using Any State because as we add more animations for the character, we won't need to define as many total transitions.

 <hr></details>
 <details><summary>How do animation conditions work?</summary>